ms1963/markdown/README.md

 ### 5. CodeBlock(language string, code string)
 - **Purpose:** Inserts a code block with syntax highlighting.
 - **Parameters:**
-language: Programming language for highlighting.
+- `language`: Programming language for highlighting.
-code: The code to include in the block.
+- `code`: The code to include in the block.
 - **Results**: None.
 - **Example:**
 ```